 1. Invitation Protocol and Review Process

-The Visiting Dignitary Request Form must be completed and submitted to the Office of Special Events and Protocol, a division of External Affairs, before you commit to a dignitary visit.
+The Visiting Dignitary Request Form must be completed and submitted to Special Events and Protocol before you commit to a dignitary visit.
 The Chancellor has placed administrative responsibility for dignitary visits with External Affairs, to serve as the office of record and campus resource for protocol and assistance for dignitary visits.

 The Chancellor reserves the right to extend invitations to high profile dignitaries, including but not limited to, the sitting or former President of the United States and high-ranking representatives of foreign governments.
 Dignitaries may be defined as any of the following: